 Quick Breads: I love making up a loaf of quick bread to eat for breakfast.
 They freeze really well and defrost quickly because I bake them in mini loaf pans.
 Here are a few of my favorites.

 - Banana Bread: I am very picky about how ripe my bananas can be.
 If the banana is 100% yellow it is too ripe.
 This is one of my favorite ways to use up overly ripe bananas.
-Try this recipe from Sugar Spun Run.

 - Pumpkin Bread and Double Chocolate Zucchini Bread: I love sneaking vegetables in unexpected places.
 These two quick bread recipes from Once Upon a Chef are perfect.